JuliaTrznadel/BERT-for-paraphrase-detection/README.md

 # Approach

 ## TF-IDF and Logistic Regression
 Before BERT we built a simple baseline.
 Starting with concatinating question1 [SEP] question2 into one string.
-Then we vectorize with TF-IDF (unigrams and biagrams, top 100k features) and classification with logistic regression (class_weight="balanced" ), to handle imbalance.
+Then we vectorize with TF-IDF (unigrams and biagrams, top 100k features) and classification with logistic regression (class_weight="balanced")to handle imbalance.
 We trained it on 50k pairs.

 ## Main model: Fine-tuned BERT